iRNA-COSI/APAeval/execution_workflows/DaPars/README.md

    each identification workflow run for the condition: Control.
 The only difference between the two lines is the 'condition' column, which has to be distinct.
 The workflow will then treat the two rows as two different conditions, a requirement for DaPars to run successfully.
- - To run DaPars with test data provided for APAeval, check the path to DaPars with `pwd` and replace the `path_to` in samplesheet_example_files.csv or samplesheet_example_files_identification.csv with the path from the `pwd` command.
+ - To run DaPars with test data provided for APAeval, check the path to APAeval/execution_workflows/DaPars with `pwd` and replace the `path_to` in samplesheet_example_files.csv or samplesheet_example_files_identification.csv with the path from the `pwd` command.
  - Note that for the 'identification' mode, exactly two rows have to be provided in the samplesheet.
 For